HILLSBOROUGH COUNTY, Fla. — Hillsborough County deputies arrested a middle school student on Nov. 20 after bringing a gun to class, authorities said.

 “There is no excuse for this kind of behavior.
 If you bring a weapon or anything that looks like a weapon near a school, expect to be arrested and prosecuted,” said Hillsborough Sheriff Chad Chronister.
 “Behavior like this creates fear, disrupts learning, and has the potential to end in tragedy.
 I am grateful for the swift response of our STAR deputies and the witness who spoke up so we could act quickly to keep students and staff safe.”

-This remains an active investigation, and any updates would be provided once they become available.
+This remains an active investigation, and any updates will be provided once they become available.